Last updated 9th November 2022

-Marcus Andreen Limited (“Marcus Andreen”, “we”, “us”, “our”) is a London-based law firm.
+Marcus Andreen Limited (“Marcus Andreen”, “we”, “our”) is a UK commercial law firm.
 We are committed to safeguarding the privacy of the personal data that is provided to us or collected by us during the course of our business, as well as the personal data we receive from visitors to our website at www.marcusandreeen.com.
-Marcus Andreen is the data controller of any personal information provided to us.
+Marcus Andreen is the data controller of any personal data provided to us.

 This Privacy Statement explains how we may use any personal data that we obtain about you, and your rights in relation to that data.
 It also sets out how to contact us if you have any questions about this Privacy Statement or want to make a complaint to us about how we handle your personal data.

-The UK General Data Protection Regulation, the UK Data Protection Act 2018 and the EU General Data Protection Regulation (together the “Data Protection Laws”) give you various rights regarding the way in which we store and use your personal data.
+The UK General Data Protection Regulation (GDPR) as well as the UK Data Protection Act 2018 (together the “Data Protection Laws”) give you various rights regarding the way in which we store and use your personal data.
 These are set out below in the section “What are your legal rights in relation to your personal data?” below.
-You can also get further information about data protection and privacy laws by visiting the Information Commissioner’s web site at: https://ico.org.uk/.
+You can also get further information about data protection and privacy law by visiting the Information Commissioner’s web site at: https://ico.org.uk/.

-If you have any questions about this Privacy Statement, our practices, or your dealings with Marcus Andreen, email email@example.com or write to Data Protection Officer, Marcus Andreen Limited, 3 Shortlands, London W6 8DA.
+If you have any questions about this Privacy Statement please email email@example.com or write to Data Protection Officer, Marcus Andreen Limited, 32 Kensington Gardens, Bath BA1 6LH.

 1. What personal data about you do we collect?

 1.1 We may collect any of the following types of personal data about you: